 Once settled in NYC, she found that her landlords were enthusiastic about having a little bit of dirt to dig around in.
 So, they tore down the ratty old swimming pool that occupied the backyard and put up a raised bed vegetable garden.
 Soon after came the bees and honey, then the chickens and fresh eggs.
 They canned, pickled and brewed beer.
 They lived pretty darn well.

-In 2017 Meg and her partner Neil are moving to Somerset County, NJ to start a new farm.
-There, they will grow nearly an acre of flowers.
+In late 2017 Meg and her partner Neil are moving to Schoharie County, NY to start a new farm.
+There, they will grow nearly an acre of vegetables and flowers.
 They will also keep bees, raise dairy goats for making goat’s milk soaps and will maintain a flock of nearly 100 heritage-breed chickens for eggs and insect control.
-You will be able to find their products at farmers markets in NJ and small boutiques near you.(Photo by Zachary Stieber/Epoch Times)
+You will be able to find their products at their farm store and local markets in the future.(Photo by Zachary Stieber/Epoch Times)

-To find out about how you can become part of our 2017 CSA or for wholesale inquiries, please email us!
+To find out about how you can become part of our 2018 CSA or for wholesale inquiries, please visit our web store at www.farmermegs.com/shop